StudioEtrange/tango/NOTES.md

 * docker provider network and traefik https://doc.traefik.io/traefik/providers/docker/#network
-     * `--providers.docker.network=mynetwork` traefik launch option : it defines mynetwork as the default network used ny traefik to route network trafic to containers.
+     * `--providers.docker.network=mynetwork` traefik launch option : it defines mynetwork as the default network used by traefik to route network trafic to containers.
 Can be usefull if there is several neetworks and you want to select one.
 WARN : to route trafic using a specific network, traefik instance AND routed containers MUST be connected to this network ! i.e in a compose file
         traefk:
             ...